 If the carpet is wet and you cannot dry it quickly, remove it from the room to prevent serious mold growth.
 If you are lucky enough to have electricity, or because you are lucky enough to still have electricity, or because you have the opportunity to use a generator, use an AlorAir Storm Pro dehumidifier to remove as much water as possible.
 The AlorAir Storm Pro dehumidifier is especially useful for removing water from carpeted areas.
 Although a small generator will not be able to run your air conditioning system, it may be enough to run one or two dehumidifiers.
 Move the dehumidifier from one room to another and drain it frequently or hang it up so that it can be automatically drained to the drain or outside the house.
 If possible, please use it with Alorair Zeus Extreme Axial air mover to achieve maximum drying.

 If you really want to be prepared, but don’t want to spend a lot of money to power equipment and air conditioners, please consider buying a portable generator with at least enough power to run one or two dehumidifiers, and make sure you also purchase a dehumidifier.
 It may be difficult to get a generator or dehumidifier after a storm.
-Please remember the rules for the safe operation of generators and do not run generators in your house or garage.
+Please remember the rules for safe operation of generators and do not run generators in your house or garage.
 Make sure that the power cord does not pass through water and do not try to plug into the main power source of the house.
-Conversely, if you are using a small generator, plugin each device that you want to keep running and make sure that the generator is large enough to handle the startup and continuous operation of the plugged-in device at the same time.
+Conversely, if you are using a small generator, plug in each device that you want to keep running and make sure that the generator is large enough to handle the startup and continuous operation of the plugged-in device at the same time.